 I couldn’t be more excited to give a new Watchstander recipe a shot.
 This year Ghostfish Brewing decided to include gluten free oats, which I realize is controversial because some Celiacs can’t tolerate oats.
 (One of their employees even had to opt out this year because of it.)
 But as someone who enjoys a nice thick stout (and who can tolerate oats without issue) I welcome the attempt to bring more body to this stout through the use of oats.

-A member of their team reached out to me about it during the planning stages and asked for my opinion on the matter.
+In the past, a member of the Ghostfish team reached out to me during the planning stages and asked for my opinion on the subject of gluten free oats.
 I understood they were aiming to address concerns about mouthfeel and body of past year’s stouts, and knowing this, I supported their experiment with oats.
 BUT.
 I also advocated for the use of certified gluten free oats, which they DID decide to use.

 The Taste Test